The best Wordle tips - from a linguistics expert

 What are the benefits of playing Wordle?

-As well as the community spirit feeling Wordle gives off, Murphy says that anything that makes you think in different ways from the usual “has got to be good mental exercise”.
+As well as the feeling of community spirit Wordle gives off, Murphy says anything that makes you think in different ways “has got to be good mental exercise”.

 “Playing it makes you a bit more conscious of how English words and English spelling works.
 And if you play in another language with a dictionary, it can be a vocabulary booster,” she explains.

-“But I’m probably more excited about it bringing gentle fun and shared experience to social media at a time when things can feel ‘stressy’ and grim.”
+“But I’m probably more excited about it bringing some gentle fun and a shared experience to social media at a time when things can feel stressy and grim.”

 Register for free to continue reading